-As more companies are developing mobile products and the marketplace is seeing more devices, platforms, and versions, testing your mobile apps is vital.
+As more companies are developing mobile products, such as mobile website builders, and the marketplace is seeing more devices, platforms, and versions, testing your mobile apps is vital.
 When it comes choosing what mobile testing tool is right for you, there is a huge array of options, each with different strengths and weaknesses.

 Quickly Compare & Evaluate The 10 Best Mobile Testing Tools

 These mobile testers are designed to help you test mobile apps on both Android and iOS more efficiently and with more accurate results.